 This is not a home equity loan.
 When you sell your home, you pay this percentage of the sale price back to Hometap.

-Think of it as though your home is a stock that Hometap is investing in.
+Think of it as though your home is a stock in which Hometap invests.

-Imagine you have a $100,000 home and you strike a deal with Hometap for 20% of your home’s current value, or $20,000.
-Then five years later, you sell your home.
+Imagine you have a $100,000 home and strike a deal with Hometap to secure $15,000 in upfront funds.
+Then, 10 years later, you sell that home.

 Hometap investments have maximum terms of 10 years.
 If you don’t sell your home within that time frame, you’ll pay back the initial investment (based on your home’s appraised value 10 years from the date of the investment) through another source of funds, such as your savings or a home equity loan.

 Hometap Interest Rates

 There are no interest payments or monthly fees with Hometap.
-As such, you don’t need to concern yourself with interest rates, as you’d do with a standard HELOC.
+As such, you don’t need to concern yourself with interest rates, as you would with a standard HELOC.

-As noted in the previous section, you are agreeing to pay Hometap a portion of your home’s future value.
+As noted in the previous section, you agree to pay Hometap a portion of your home’s future value.
 So when calculating the costs of this arrangement, you have to think about how much you’ll owe relative to the amount you received, not the total proceeds.

 Hometap Costs and Fees

-In addition, there are a few fees to be aware of.
+In addition to costs outlined above, there are a few fees to be aware of.